Git-Leon/notes/JPA-Notes.md

 ### Annotations
 * **Notes**
-	* After annotating each entity properly, JPA offers the ability to query them and their relationships in an object oriented way, withut having to use the underling db foreign keys and columns
+	* After annotating each entity properly, JPA offers the ability to query them and their relationships in an object oriented way, without having to use the underlying database foreign keys and columns.

 * **Definitions:**
 	* `@Entity`
+		* Annotates class signatures
 		* An object representative of a snap shot of data from a database.
+		* Each `Entity` must be annotated with a respective `ID`.
+	* `@Id`
+		* Annotates field declarations
+		* Denotes the primary key for this `Entity`.
 	* `Table(name = "tableName")`
+		* Annotates class signatures
 		* Used in conjunction with `@Entity`
 		* Denotes the table the entity is stored in.